AthosExarchou/pacman-ai/README.md

 # Pacman AI – Search Algorithms

-This project is based on the UC Berkeley CS188 Pacman AI framework, implementing and testing algorithms and multi-agent search strategies for Pacman.
+This project was developed for the **Artificial Intelligence** course at [Harokopio University of Athens – Dept. of Informatics and Telematics](https://www.dit.hua.gr).
+It is based on the UC Berkeley CS188 Pacman AI framework, implementing and testing search algorithms and multi-agent search strategies for Pacman.

 ## Description
 Pacman is controlled by an AI agent that makes decisions based on: